Sexual Orientation Discrimination in the Workplace

 Federal Law versus Local Law

 There are federal laws that protect against workplace discrimination based on race, sex, national origin, age, religion, pregnancy status, and disability.
 Unfortunately, there is currently no federal statute prohibiting private sector sexual orientation discrimination in the workplace.
 However, if you work for the federal government, you are protected from sexual orientation discrimination.
-Several proposals to enact a law protecting employees from sexual orientation discrimination have been considered, with no success in them being passed.

 Currently the Employment Non-discrimination Act of 2009, which would prohibit discrimination based on sexual orientation and gender identity, is being considered.
 The Employment Non-Discrimination Act (ENDA) has been introduced in Congress to ban discrimination based on sexual orientation and gender identity.
 The bill would prohibit employers from making decisions about hiring, firing, promoting or compensating an employee based on sexual orientation or gender identity.
 The ENDA also prohibits preferential treatment of gay, lesbian, bisexual, and transgendered employees as well as using quotas requiring an employer to hire a certain number of such employees.
 Neither of these acts has been passed, yet; thus, there is still no federal protection against sexual orientation discrimination in the workplace.